Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 > [!question]  Why do we do pooling, if we just reduce the given information?
 >- It makes the data **smaller**, which means faster and cheaper computation.
 >- It helps the model **focus on the strongest signals**, like corners, edges, or patterns.
->- It adds some **translation robustness** — meaning, if a cat’s ear moves a tiny bit, the network still recognizes it.
+>- It adds some **translation robustness**.
+So if a handwritten “5” is slightly shifted left or right, the network still recognizes it as a “5.”

 ---